-Water from the river is sampled near the Multisonde by wading into the river from the western river bank of the cross section/profile (figure 6.15).
-If it is not possible to go out in the river the sampling is performed from the shore.
-Pick a site with where water flows freely (og hvor det ser ud som om der er god opblanding).
+Water from the river is sampled near the Multisonde by wading into the river from the western river bank of the cross section/profile along the rope (Figure 6.12 and 6.15).
+If it is not possible to walk out in the river the sampling is performed from the shore.
+Pick a site where water flows freely and is well mixed.

-Water samples for suspended sediment analysis and water chemistry are collected every 3rd day at 4 pm (time is chosen based on the diurnal variation of the water level; water level is highest in the evening and lowest in the morning -so in the afternoon water level is close to average).
+Water samples for suspended sediment analysis and water chemistry are collected every 3rd day at 4 pm.
 During special events like heavy rainfall or sudden increase in sediment concentration or during flood situations sampling must be intensified to every second/fourth hour.
 Once or twice during the season a diurnal (24-hour) campaign must be performed -where water is sampled every second hour within 24 hour.